dvreeze/quotes/README.md

 Authoritative documentation on HTTP methods can be found in [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

-Interesting articles about best practices include [Stop Using Autowired](https://www.linkedin.com/pulse/you-should-stop-using-spring-autowired-felix-coutinho) and [Don't use Spring Profile annotation](https://reflectoring.io/dont-use-spring-profile-annotation/).
+Interesting but opinionated articles about best practices include [Stop Using Autowired](https://www.linkedin.com/pulse/you-should-stop-using-spring-autowired-felix-coutinho) and [Don't use Spring Profile annotation](https://reflectoring.io/dont-use-spring-profile-annotation/).
 Arguably config values should be put outside the application's